reevee-codes/java-test-automation-interview-notes/README.md

 -----------------------
 <h3>ISTQB related</h3>

-- **What is STLC**<br>
+- **What is STLC (Software Testing Life Cycle)**<br>
   Process that follows a series of steps or phases, and each phase has specific objectives and deliverables.
   Consists of:

-1. **requirement analysis** - analyze the requirements from testing perspectinve
+1. **requirement analysis** - analyze the requirements from testing perspective
 2. **test planning** - test manager/test lead determines the effort and cost estimates entire project, resourse planning, tool selection, training requirements
 3. **test case development** - preparing test cases, scripts, test data, requirements traceability matrix
 4. **test environment setup** - for example devops can prepare TEST/UAT environment
 5. **test execution** - executing the tests
-6. **test closure** - prepare test closure report/test petrics, evaluate cycle competion based on test coverage/quality/time
+6. **test closure** - prepare test closure report/test metrics, evaluate cycle competion based on test coverage/quality/time

-- **difference between Test plan,test case,test scenario**<br>
+- **difference between Test plan, test case, test scenario**<br>
+- test plan is document describing the scope, approach, resources and schedule of intended test activities
-- The main difference between test cases and test scenarios is that test cases are specific instructions that can be used to test a particular function or feature of an application,
+- test cases are specific instructions that can be used to test a particular function
-- while test scenarios are high-level descriptions of how a specific function or feature of an application should work.
+- test scenarios are high-level descriptions of how a specific feature of an application should work

 - **7 rules of testing**
-1. Testing shows presence of defects, not abscence of defects
+1. Testing shows presence of defects, not abscence of defects<br>
+   (Testing can show that defects are present, but cannot prove that there are no defects)<br>
-2. Exhaustive testing is impossible
+2. Exhaustive testing is impossible <br>
+   (Testing everything (all combinations) is not possible)
-3. Early testing saves time and money
+3. Early testing saves time and money<br>
+   (Early testing is sometimes referred to as shift left.
+Testing early in the software development lifecycle helps reduce or eliminate costly changes)
-4. Defects cluster together
+4. Defects cluster together<br>
+   (small number of modules usually contains most of the defects discovered)
-5. Beware of the pesticide paradox
+5. Beware of the pesticide paradox<br>
+   (If the same tests are repeated over and over again, eventually these tests no longer find any new defects)
-6. Testing is context dependent
+6. Testing is context dependent<br>
+   (Testing is done differently in different contexts)
-7. Absence-of-errors is a fallacy
+7. Absence-of-errors is a fallacy<br>
+   ( it is a fallacy (i.e., a mistaken belief) to expect that just finding and fixing a large number of defects will ensure the success of a system.
+For example, thoroughly testing all specified requirements and fixing all defects found could still produce a system that is difficult to use, that does not fulfill the users’ needs and expectations, or that is inferior compared to other competing systems.)
 - **Boundary value testing**
   It checks for the input values near the boundary that have a higher chance of error.<br>
   Example: Consider a system that accepts ages from 18 to 56.